renatodeleao/teleporte/README.md

 <small>

-1. Requires usage of target componentn `#default` slot bindings and loop over exposed vnodes  directly into `TransitionGroup` default slot
+1. Requires usage of target component `#default` slot bindings and loop over exposed vnodes  directly into `TransitionGroup` default slot
 1. after `nextTick` (see caveats in docs)
 1. to assert the need for `nextTick`